-The principal activities of the Company are the administration of the Deposit Insurance Scheme (the "Scheme") and the administration and management of the Deposit Insurance Fund (the "Fund") established under the DI Act.
+The principal activities of the Company are the administration of the Deposit Insurance Scheme (the "DI Scheme") and the administration and management of the Deposit Insurance Fund (the "DI Fund") established under the DI Act.

-The Scheme was established in Singapore for the benefit of insured depositors in respect of their insured deposits placed with Scheme members as specified in the DI Act.
+The DI Scheme was established in Singapore for the benefit of insured depositors in respect of their insured deposits placed with DI Scheme members as specified in the DI Act.

-The Fund, established under section 9 of the DI Act and subject to the directions of the Minister, is administered and managed by the Company which is designated by the Minister under section 12 of the DI Act.
-All premium contributions and moneys receivable under the DI Act are payable into the Fund and all expenditure and other moneys as authorised under the DI Act are payable out of the Fund.
+The DI Fund, established under section 9 of the DI Act and subject to the directions of the Minister, is administered and managed by the Company.
+All premium contributions and moneys receivable under the DI Act are payable into the DI Fund and all expenditure and other moneys as authorised under the DI Act are payable out of the DI Fund.